 Man mobbed by LA homeless after iPhone queueing scheme turns sour

-Apple stores surrounded by people camping overnight for the new iPhones witnessed scenes of chaos on Friday morning when two men were arrested for fighting in line and a man's plan to hire homeless people to wait in line for the coveted devices backfired.
+Apple stores were the site of chaotic scenes on Friday morning when two men were arrested for fighting in line and a man's plan to hire homeless people to queue for the new iPhone models backfired.

-Apple's new iPhone models, the 5S and 5C, were released worldwide Friday, creating a flurry of excitement as hordes camped outside Apple stores across the UK and America in hope of getting their hands on a new iPhone.
+The 5S and 5C were released worldwide Friday, creating a flurry of excitement as hordes camped outside Apple stores across the UK and America in hope of getting their hands on a new iPhone.